In the beginning…

 Around its fiftieth anniversary, the rugby club became fully open to all comers, ran six sides and enjoyed fixtures with other clubs in Hertfordshire, Essex, Beds, Bucks and London of similar size and standing.
-In the days before leagues it was customary to play clubs who offered a fixture with every team in the club, three staying at home and three away, which alternated year-on-year.
+In the days before leagues it was customary to play clubs who offered a fixture with every team in the club, three saying at home and three away, which alternated year on year.

 The coming of leagues

-In the season prior to this the club spent a nomadic year playing on the School playing fields and other venues as Beech Bottom was sold to developers anxious to realise their new asset.
-This sale allowed the Club to pair up with the School and move to Cheapside Farm, previously purchased by the School on the Harpenden Road, St Albans.
+In the season prior to this the club spent a nomadic year playing on the school playing fields and at other venues as Beech Bottom was sold to developers anxious to realise their new asset.
+This sale allowed the club to pair up with the school and move to Cheapside Farm, previously purchased by the school on Harpenden Road, St Albans.